AGuyNamedCarlos/gif-search/README.md

 ### `Please provide a valid Giphy API key when running this app`

 See the file .env.example for an example on how to set the API key.

+To start the application simply run `yarn start`
 ##

 # `Usage`